Edge Intersection Graphs of L-Shaped Paths in Grids: Introduction

 \section{Introduction}

-A graph $G$ is called an {\em EPG graph} if $G$ is the intersection graph of paths on a grid, where each vertex in $G$ corresponds to a path on the grid and two vertices are adjacent in $G$ iff the corresponding paths share an edge on the grid.
+A graph $G$ is called an {\em EPG graph} if $G$ is the intersection graph of paths on a rectilinear grid, where each vertex in $G$ corresponds to a path on the grid and two vertices are adjacent in $G$ if and only if the corresponding paths share an edge on the grid.
 EPG graphs were introduced by Golumbic et al \cite{Gol2009}.
 The motivation for studying these graphs comes from circuit layout problems \cite{Ban1990}.
-Golumbic and Jamison \cite{Gol1985} proved that the recognition problem for the edge intersection graphs of paths in trees (EPT) is NP-complete even when restricted to chordal graphs.
 Golumbic et al \cite{Gol2009} defined a {\em $B_k$-EPG graph} to be the edge intersection graph of paths on a grid where the paths are allowed to have at most $k$ bends (turns).
 The $B_0$-EPG graphs are exactly the well studied {\em interval graphs} (the intersection graphs of intervals on a line).

+Golumbic and Jamison \cite{Gol1985} proved that the recognition problem for the edge intersection graphs of paths in trees (EPT) is NP-complete even when restricted to chordal graphs (i.e., graphs without induced $k$-cycles for $k \geq 4$).
 Heldt et al \cite{Hel2010} proved that the recognition problem for $B_1$-EPG is NP-complete.
+In a recent paper Epstein et al \cite{EpsteinGM13} have demonstrated that both the coloring problem and the independent set problem are NP-complete on $B_1$-EPG graphs.
+They have further shown that these problems can be 4-approximated in polynomial time when a $B_1$-EPG representation is given and that the clique problem can be solved optimally in polynomial time even without a given EPG representation.

 A graph is {\em chordal} if it does not contain a chordless cycle with at least four vertices as an induced subgraph.
-A graph is a {\em split graph} if its vertices can be partitioned into a clique and a stable set.
+A graph is a {\em split graph} if its vertices can be partitioned into a clique and a stable set; {\em Split} denotes the class of split graphs.
 Asinowski and Ries \cite{Asi2012} characterized special subclasses of chordal $B_1$-EPG graphs.